econia-labs/econia/doc/doc-site/overview/matching.md

 | Fill-or-abort       | Abort if any portion would fill as a maker      |
 | Immediate-or-cancel | Fill as a taker, then cancel all remaining size |

+Only one option may be selected at a time.

 ## Market orders

 Market orders can be placed by a signing user or a general custodian, respectively, via